 Regular Meeting Time – Third Wednesday of the month or as determined by the Committee

 Staff Contact: Meriah Caswell, Manager of Library Services

 Police Services Board

-To ascertain that the Town and the Provincial Police work to secure the safety of the people and property of the Town in accordance with the Ontario Police Services Act, and the Town’s agreement with the Ontario Provincial Police (OPP).
-And to periodically evaluate the status of that policing, its management and to hold accountable the OPP management if the policing and its costs are not carried out within the financial limits of our agreement with them and the Towns financial resources.
+To ascertain that the Town and the Provincial Police work to secure the safety of the people and property of the Town in accordance with the Ontario Police Services Act, and the Town’s agreement with the Ontario Provincial Police (OPP), to periodically evaluate the status of that policing, its management, and to hold accountable the OPP management if the policing and its costs are not carried out within the financial limits of our agreement with them and the Towns financial resources.

 Please note, documents under the information/correspondence are available upon request.
 Please email email@example.com